 By this age, your child should be fully independent without the need for supervision.
 Proper dental hygiene habits and routines will have been installed, and your child will take pride in their teeth.
 In an ideal world, this will all be true.
 The reality is that it’s important that it is a habit and it should be routine.
 Checking in with your child occasionally will demonstrate that oral health is important.

 Pediatric dentists are highly specialized–requiring an additional two to three years of training to enter this segment of the profession.
-They recommend that your child visits every 6-months to ensure proper dental health.
-Following this Timeline of Your Child’s Dental Health will give you the knowledge to proceed with confidence as your child develops.
+They are experts at treating all childhood dental issues, including mesiodens, or performing pediatric treatments, such as a pulpectomy.
+They recommend that your child visits every six months to ensure proper dental health.
+Following the below Timeline of Your Child’s Dental Health will give you the knowledge to proceed with confidence as your child develops.

-Be sure to keep your child on a consistent oral care routine and regular visits to your Las Vegas or Reno dental offices to keep their mouth healthy.
-If you find that your child may be off on their timeline, talk to your child’s dentist to plan the best plan of action .
-Proper dental hygiene is important to a healthy body–starting early with your assistance is essential.
+Be sure to keep your child on a consistent oral care routine with regular visits to your Las Vegas or Reno dental offices to keep their mouth healthy.
+If you find that your child may be off on their timeline, talk to your child’s dentist to plan the best plan of action.
+Proper dental hygiene is important to a healthy body, so starting early with your assistance is essential.